Beryl-Engine/Beryl/README.md

 Logic is built around Entities and Components.
 Components are the reusable building blocks of the engine whilst Entities orchestrate their attached components to make more specific logic occur.
 For instance, a Button Entity would consist of `MeshRenderer`, `RigidBody`, and `Collider` components and contain logic that fires an output when an interaction ray hits the `Collider`.

 ### Vulkan Renderer
-Rendering is built on a Veldrid-based descriptor defined Vulkan-first engine with DirectX12 for compatibility.
-'Descriptor Defined' means all CPU/GPU heterogeneous resources are built around a 'Descriptor' that defines their data and is then mapped to the GPU sided resource, allowing every resource to reuse buffers from eachother when possible.
+Rendering is built on a Veldrid-based 'Descriptor Defined' Vulkan-first engine with DirectX12 for compatibility.

 ### Slang Shaders
 ```slang